doctorfree/Obsidian-Beets-Vault/README.md

 1. [Download the vault](https://github.com/doctorfree/Obsidian-Beets-Vault/releases/latest)
 3. Open the vault in Obsidian via "Open another vault -> Open folder as vault"
 4. Trust us. :)
-5. When Obsidian opens the settings, hit the switch on "Dataview" to enable the plugin
+5. When Obsidian opens the settings, verify the "Dataview" and other community plugins are enabled
 6. Done!
 The Obsidian Beets Vault is now available to you in its purest and most useful form!

 ## Dataview

 The Obsidian Beets Vault has been curated with metadata allowing queries to be performed using the Obsidian Dataview plugin.
-Sample queries along with the code used to perform them can be viewed in the [Media Queries](Media_Queries.md) document.
+Sample queries along with the code used to perform them can be viewed in the [Beets Queries](Beets_Queries.md) document.

 Additional visual representations of the Beets Vault, also based upon Dataview queries, are provided by the [Excalibrain](https://github.com/zsviczian/excalibrain) Obsidian plugin.